KSM-16/Crime-Database-Management-System/README.md

 *
 * HTML, Bootstrap, PHP, MySQL, Laravel framework are used to design this website.
 * As a project for Database Management course it developed to check most of the queries of MySQL.
-* Database is created with the help of Xampp Control pannel.
+* Database is created with the help of Xampp Control pannel.(My Database: Crime-Database-Management-System/crimedatabase/)
 * Bootstrap Landing page was downloaded and edited to fit the purpose.
 * It is a web page to update criminal, suspect, victim and crime records in DBSM and search different query.
 * Front page :  Crime-Database-Management-System/resources/views/welcome.blade.php